scottaohara/accessibility_interview_questions/README.md

 - What other states can be set to a selector besides `:hover`?
 - Why shouldn't you only rely on visual styling to indicate state.
 - What are some issues with carousels?
+- Describe the steps you take in reviewing or auditing a web page or website for accessibility?

 ## Design